agharameezahmed/InterfaceMATest_Agha/README.md

 5- return a house has at least 10 rooms and does not cost more than 5.000.000€ (API : https://localhost:*/homeprovider/GetMoveIntoNewHouse)<br/>

 ## Prerequisites
-you need to install following software to execute this project<br/>
+you need to install following software/packages to execute this project<br/>
 1- Visual Studio 2019<br/>
 2- .Net core 3.1<br/>
 3- GeoLocation 1.2.1<br/>